 “Everyone who practices sin also practices lawlessness; and sin is lawlessness.”
 1 John 3:4

 Sin is incompatible with God and His law.
-Sin is being in open rebellion against Him.It is a disregard for the law of God, which is a disregard for the God Himself.
+Sin is being in open rebellion and disobedience against Him.It is a disregard for the law of God, which is a disregard for God Himself.
+It is living as if God’s law didn’t exist or as if we won’t have to one day give an account for our actions.

 How did Adam and Eve sin against God?
-God had given them a very clear and easy to understand command, but they both chose to openly rebel against Him and disobey His commandment.
+God had given them a very clear and easy to understand commandment, but they both chose to openly rebel against Him and disobey His commandment.
+They both willfully chose to eat the fruit.

 This first sin introduced evil, suffering and death to the world.
 This contaminated all human beings because we are all descendants of Adam.